How does Hamilton define a pH buffer's stability?

-Bottom-Up Traceability - 4.01, 7.00, 9.21, and 10.01 DuraCal pH buffers all go through additional testing steps.
+4.01, 7.00, 9.21, and 10.01 DuraCal pH buffer solutions all go through additional testing steps.
 A representative sample of each lot is provided to the independent testing laboratory ZMK.
 ZMK is approved by the German national accreditation body DAkkS (Deutsche Akkreditierungsstelle) to perform primary and secondary testing of pH buffers.
 The sample buffer must undergo additional comparison testing using two secondary reference buffer solutions from accredited suppliers of secondary reference materials. pH values are confirmed using a differential potentiometric cell (Baucke cell).
 The actual pH value of the buffer is recorded on DAkkS calibration certificate which is included with each bottle.
 These additional testing steps allow these buffer solutions to be identified as Certified Reference Material (CRM).

 Hamilton refers to this practice of internal and external testing as "Top-down" and "Bottom-up" traceability.
 It ensures the highest accuracy for DuraCal buffer solutions.

 What about the effects of temperature on DuraCal pH buffers?

 The pH buffer value is based on 25°C temperature.
 Changes in ambient temperature will affect the pH value of the buffer and should be accounted for during calibration.
 The label on the bottle provides information for expected pH values based on temperature.
 For more detailed information Hamilton publishes the temperature influence upon each buffer in 1°C increments for all pH buffer solutions.